LieberInstitute/SPEAQeasy/README.md

 1. **Clone the repository in the current directory**: *git clone git@github.com:LieberInstitute/RNAsp.git*
 2. **Choose how to manage software dependencies**: see "Software requirements" section.
-3. (Optional) **Adjust configuration**: hardware resource usage, software versioning, and cluster option choices are specified in *conf/slurm.config*.
+3. (Optional) **Adjust configuration**: hardware resource usage, software versioning, and cluster option choices are specified in *conf/slurm.config*, if you have installed software dependencies locally, or *conf/docker_slurm.config* if you will use docker.
 4. **Modify the main script and run**: the main script is *run_pipeline_slurm.sh*.
 Run the pipeline interactively with `bash run_pipeline_slurm.sh`, or submit as a job to your cluster with `sbatch run_pipeline_slurm.sh`.
-See "Full list of command-line options" for details about modifying the script for your use-case.
+If you are using docker, make sure to change the line `-profile slurm` to `profile docker_slurm`.
+See "Full list of command-line options" for other details about modifying the script for your use-case.

 ### Run locally ###

 1. **Clone the repository in the current directory**: *git clone git@github.com:LieberInstitute/RNAsp.git*
 2. **Choose how to manage software dependencies**: see "Software requirements" section.
-3. (Optional) **Adjust configuration**: hardware resource usage and other configurables are located in *conf/mem.config*.
+3. (Optional) **Adjust configuration**: hardware resource usage and other configurables are located in *conf/local.config*, if you have installed software dependencies locally, or *conf/docker_local.config* if you will use docker.
 Note that defaults assume access to 8 CPUs and 16GB of RAM.
 4. **Modify the main script and run**: the main script is *run_pipeline_local.sh*.
+If you are using docker, make sure to change the line `-profile local` to `profile docker_local`.
 After configuring options for your use-case (See "Full list of command-line options"), simply run on the command-line with `bash run_pipeline_local.sh`.

 Note that the configuration files also include command-line options passed to many of the software tools (such as minimum mapping quality used in samtools for filtering).
 This gives control over many of the parameters in the pipeline that we deemed to involve preference, or to involve variability among use-cases.